Vesdii/FriendlyProgrammaticFunPolice/README.md

 Be careful playing near midnight on Game Day, as a blacklisted process will close at the turn of the day without warning.

-I've never seen a game with binary name with a space in it, so if you got one, you're screwed, I'm not gonna bother making the config parse quotes and shit.
+I've never seen a game with a binary name with a space in it, so if you got one, you're screwed, I'm not gonna bother making the config parse quotes and shit.

 If this tool does not help you, please visit https://gamequitters.com/.